Defeasible RDFS via Rational Closure: Defeasible

-\nd Let $T$ be a $\rhodfbot$~proof tree, $H$ be the set of the triples appearing as top nodes (called \emph{leaves}) and let $\triple{s,p,o}$ be the triple appearing in the unique bottom node (called \emph{root}).
+\begin{definition}[$\rhodfbot$ proof tree] A $\rhodfbot$ proof tree is a finite tree in which \begin{itemize} \item each node is a $\rhodfbot$~triple; \item every node is connected to the node(s) immediately above through one of the inference rules (1)-(7) presented in Section~\ref{sect:rhodfbot_deductive}. \end{itemize} \nd Let $T$ be a $\rhodfbot$~proof tree, $H$ be the set of the triples appearing as top nodes (called \emph{leaves}) and let $\triple{s,p,o}$ be the triple appearing in the unique bottom node (called \emph{root}).
 Then $T$ is a $\rhodfbot$~proof tree from $H$ to $\triple{s,p,o}$.

 \end{definition}